siddhant-khisty/events/README.md

 # Events

-Welcome to the events repository for WeMakeDevs! :raised_hands:
+Welcome to the WeMakeDevs events repository!:raised hands:

-Want to contribute to the community, win some amazing prizes, network and learn at the same time? :gift:
+Want to give back to the community, compete for awesome rewards, network, and gain knowledge all at once? :gift:

-If yes then you are right place.
-Get involved with many amazing events by WeMakeDevs community.
-See the following events and get involved
+If so, you've come to the correct place.
+Participate in the numerous incredible events hosted by the WeMakeDevs community.
+Check out the following events and participate.

 # Current events